+Yes Not Always No

+Staying active

-Yes Not Always No Staying active Do you engage in physical activity (e.g. walking, swimming or group exercise) for 30 minutes or more, most days of the week?
+Do you engage in physical activity (e.g. walking, swimming or group exercise) for 30 minutes or more, most days of the week?

 Do you include balance and strength activities such as dancing, Tai Chi, yoga or an exercise session provided by a health professional or a fitness instructor?

-Calcium, vitamin D and water Do you eat three healthy meals per day?
+Calcium, vitamin D and water

+Do you eat 3 healthy meals per day?

 Do you eat at least 3-4 serves of high calcium foods (milk, yoghurt, cheese, almonds or salmon) per day?

 Do you spend a little bit of time in the sun?
 (6-8 minutes, 4-6 times per week, is plenty.)

 Do you drink 4-6 glasses of water (or other fluids) per day?

-Getting out and about Can you get out of a chair easily?
-Is it easy for you to maintain your balance when walking?
+Getting out and about

+Can you get out of a chair easily?

+Do you feel steady when walking?'